Eating Disorders and College Students

-Kayla* was a 19-year-old sophomore art student who garnered the attention of her professors and was thought of as a protégé in the expression of abstract images.
-She was quiet with pink streaks in her hair, she wore layers of clothes and sometimes seemed to disappear into her own internal world.
-Mentors at times wondered if she was too thin, but her work was impeccable and they had no idea how to express their concern.
+Kayla* was a 19-year-old art student who garnered the attention of her college professors and was thought of as a protégé in the expression of abstract images.
+She was quiet with pink streaks in her hair.
+She wore layers of clothes and sometimes seemed to disappear into her own internal world.
+Mentors at times wondered if she was too thin, but her work was impeccable, and they had no idea how to express their concern.

-Contrary to popular belief, eating disorders are not a choice and the illness is often accompanied by distorted beliefs about food and body shape and size.
-Eating disorders are cunning, manipulative, and self-protective making it all the more difficult for the person suffering to independently reach out for help.
+Contrary to popular belief, eating disorders are not a choice and are often accompanied by distorted beliefs about food and body shape and size.
+These illnesses are cunning, manipulative, and self-protective, characteristics that make it all the more difficult for the person suffering to independently reach out for help.

 College can be an exciting time marked by exponential personal growth, social and education knowledge acquisition, and entry into adulthood.
 However, it is also a vulnerable stage of life, and a time when young people are at risk for an eating disorder developing or worsening.
-While approximately 6% of women on college campuses meet the criteria for anorexia or bulimia, as many as 40% report body image concerns, weight management behaviors and out of control eating (Schwitzer & Choate, 2015).
+While approximately 6% of women on college campuses meet the criteria for anorexia or bulimia, as many as 40% report body image concerns, weight management behaviors, and out of control eating (Schwitzer & Choate, 2014).
 In other words, social pressures, burgeoning identity, and first tastes of independence combine to create the perfect conditions for disordered eating.

-Meanwhile, the landscape of college mental health has shifted considerably in the past two decades.
-While enrollment has exponentially increased, so has the demand for support services such as counseling, but for most universities, the demand far exceeds the available resources.
-For example, between 2011 and 2015, Virginia Commonwealth University’s counseling center experienced a 45% increase in the number of students seeking counseling services.
-The impact of this increase is significant, and while accessing college mental health is a priority, it also means that the availability of ongoing services for students is scarce.
-According to theCenter for Collegiate Mental Health (CCMH), most college counseling centers are beginning to move to a triage model of mental health and focusing their efforts on crisis intervention, brief counseling, and referral to community providers.
+While college enrollment has exponentially increased, so has the demand for support services such as counseling.
+Still, the demand far exceeds the available resources in most universities.
+For example, in 2019, nearly 90% of counseling center directors reported an increase in students seeking services, according to the Association for University and College Counseling Center Directors (AUCCCD) Annual Survey.
+The impact of this increase is significant, and while accessing college mental health services is a priority, it also means that the availability of ongoing services for students is scarce.
+According to the Center for Collegiate Mental Health (CCMH), most college counseling centers are beginning to move to a triage model of mental health and focus their efforts on crisis intervention, brief counseling, and referral to community providers.

 Strategies to Support College Students with Eating Disorders or in Recovery:

-- Parents and college students should not expect that the university resources will be sufficient if someone has an active eating disorder or an eating disorder in remission.
+- Ensure that students with a history or current struggle with disordered eating are equipped with a treatment team (registered dietitian, medical doctor, psych provider, and therapist) and have appointments scheduled before beginning college.
+Parents and college students should not expect that the university resources will be sufficient if someone has an active eating disorder or an eating disorder in remission.

 - Provide resources for understanding warning signs and strategies for early identification and intervention to professors, residence life personnel, and other university support providers.